Home » Food and Drinks » Easy Basic Chaffle Recipe

 I highly recommend eating this chaffle right away.
 You can slather it with butter, smear some cream cheese over it, or eat it plain.

 Another way I enjoy chaffles is with this yummy blueberry syrup over them.
-It’s a delicious, nutritious, gluten-free way to enjoy the waffle experience!
+It’s a delicious, gluten-free way to enjoy the waffle experience!

 Tips for Success When Making Chaffles